How Are You in French: Guide to 10+ Ways to Ask (Formal & Casual) and Their Relevant Contexts

 The best way to learn these expressions is to use them with real French speakers.
 Language exchange apps, conversation groups, or trips to French-speaking countries all give you chances to practice.

-Anyway, if you want to practice recognizing these phrases in real French content, Migaku's browser extension lets you look up words and phrases instantly while watching French shows or reading articles.
+If you want to practice recognizing these phrases in real French content, Migaku's browser extension and app let you look up words and phrases instantly while watching French shows or reading articles.
 Makes learning from native content way more practical.
 There's a 10-day free trial if you want to check it out.